 Many years ago, when time had still not shriveled my mother, and I was still a shy little boy, I was struck by a bout of measles.
-The only memory of my suffering that has survived the quicksand of consciousness is the quarantine imposed upon me.
-It was pretty close to being jailed with a pair of comics to be read again and again.
-The sleep was fitful and erratic and for strange reasons I kept visiting a temple with blue-green bars behind which a Goddess sat on a lion in my dreams.
+The only memory of the suffering that has survived the quicksand of consciousness is the quarantine imposed upon me.
+It was pretty close to being jailed with a mere pair of comics, licked out a hundred times like worn lemon candies.
+The sleep was fitful and erratic, and for strange reasons I kept visiting a temple with blue-green bars behind which a dark Goddess stood with a foot on a hermit in my dreams.

 My mother was sure the temple that my living soul had repeatedly strayed to was tucked deep into the bowels of the alleys near some holy Ghat I have forgotten the name of.
 The pair of mother and son strutted along in unison for half a kilometer before we entered the mouth of the labyrinth.
 The flash sickness had left my legs weak and wobbly and I started withering out rapidly.
 I was past the age that would allow comfortable snuggling into one’s mother’s lap but my mother pulled me up like a leaf.

 Off we went then, from alley to alley, I riding the hip of my mother to one side, my legs dangling, and mother leaning a little to the other way to balance the weight.
-I kept clinging to my bag and mother had her own carrying stuff for the ritual.
+I kept clinging to my bag; mother had her own, carrying stuff for the ritual.
 As we trundled past temple after temple, mother would swiftly bow her head with a jerk, her eyes briefly closed with a hurried whisper, separate for each temple.
-Her saree was a deep shade of green with yellow squares and borders and it smelled of detergent and talcum powder.
+Her saree was a deep shade of green with yellow squares and borders; it smelled of detergent and talcum powder.
 She was walking firmly, her slippers making a flapping sound at perfect intervals.
-She had a pleased, determined look and I wondered what had made me dream about the temple and how wonderful it must be.
+She had a pleased, determined look and I wondered what had made me dream about the temple, and how wonderful it must be.
 I encircled her neck with my arms and laid my head on her shoulder.

-The alley rose and fell, swelled and thinned, cut sharp corners and went into extended slopes to be followed by steep inclines.
+The alley rose and fell, swelled and thinned, cut sharp corners and went into extended slopes followed by steep inclines.
 Apart from the occasional cyclist who kept ringing the bell irritatingly at the throng of people rushing both ways, everyone was walking endlessly ahead.
-Cows stood still here and there frozen except for their dully masticating mouths and everyone had to move around them.
+Cows stood still here and there, frozen except for their dully masticating mouths, and everyone had to move around them.

-Eventually, we came to an uneven rectangle where another alley came up slantingly.
-There were steep narrow stairs between two rows of tall houses, dipping quickly probably for the riverbank.
+Eventually, we came to an uneven rectangle where another alley came up sharply.
+There were steep narrow stairs between two rows of houses, dipping quickly probably for the riverbank.
 It stood in a recess, the long narrow temple, a white structure with a gold-tipped spire, its yellow crown glistening in the sun.
-Its flank parallel to the road was a wall of blue-green bars and there she was, the heavily decorated Goddess sitting on a lion.
+Its flank parallel to the road was a wall of blue-green bars and there she was, the heavily decorated Goddess standing on a fallen figure.
 It was probably not the temple I’d kept floating to in my sleep but the Goddess looked eerily similar.
-She had a sword in one of her hands and a chopped off human head in the other, the severed neck painted red with blood.
-A beggar with a stump of a leg sat close to the door of the temple to the right holding on to a stick.
-Bells of varying sizes hung in a row their clappers waiting to be pushed.
+She had a gleaming sword in one of her many hands and a chopped human head in the other, the severed neck dripped with blood.
+A beggar with a stump of a leg sat close to the door of the temple holding on to a stick.
+Bells of varying sizes hung in a row, their clappers waiting to be pushed.

 Removing our footwear at the entrance we entered the little sanctum.
 There was no priest in sight and we had to deal with the Goddess without the luxury of a bailiff.
 Mother bowed deeply and so did I and we sat down on our haunches.
 She opened up the small nylon bag and fished out a wick, an earthen lamp and a small vial containing mustard oil.
-Together we filled up the lamp carefully soaking the cotton wick but leaving its one end jutting out.
+Together, we filled up the lamp, carefully soaking the cotton wick but leaving its tip poised.
 Mother lighted up the wick with one stroke of a matchstick; she was an expert at lighting up lamps.
-We put the lamp gingerly near the feet of the lion, its nails painted with blood, and mother asked me to kneel on the ground and touch my forehead to the floor of the temple to express my gratefulness.
-Mother did it too.
+We put the lamp gingerly near the feet of the goddess, her nails were painted red.
+Mother asked me to kneel on the ground and touch my forehead to the floor of the temple to express my gratefulness.
+She did it herself too.

-Having finished the prayer I stood up with a strange light feeling at my side.
+Having finished the prayer I stood up with a strange breezy feeling at my side.
 It took me a few seconds to realize that the small bag hanging to my shoulder was missing.
 I cast swift eyes in every direction in sharp panic and alarm.
-Where could the bag have gone?
+Where could have the blue bag gone?
 It was there with me only a few breaths ago!
 I clearly remembered putting it next to me before concentrating on the lamp.
-Mother asked me sharply if I had dropped it on our way to the temple.
-As we were taking stock of the vanished bag with the newly purchased comics, the priest entered through the door in a huff with an annoyed look at his face.
+Mother asked me sharply if I had dropped it on our way to the temple?
+As we were taking stock of the vanished bag with the unread comics, the priest entered through the door in a huff with an annoyed look at his face.
 He hesitated for a moment as he saw us but he seemed to have sensed our bewilderment and linked it to something he had seen a short while ago.